 “Oh No!”
-After all it’s a Myth!
+After all, It’s a Myth!

 Blue Bioeconomy Collaborative Laboratory launches a new campaign to clarify myths about Portuguese and European aquaculture, regarding the European Day of the Sea, which will be celebrated this Thursday.

 How many times have we heard that “aquaculture fish is less healthy and has less omega-3 than wild fish”?
 Or that “farmed fish does not taste as well as wild fish, and that it does not have a ‘sea flavour’?
 Or even that “aquaculture fish is full of antibiotics and is fed with flours”?
 These are some examples of myths surrounding farmed fish that the Blue Bioeconomy Collaborative Laboratory (CoLAB B2E) wants to clarify with the “Oh No!”
-After all it’s a Myth! campaign, which is launched this week, on the occasion of the European Day of the Sea, which is celebrated this Thursday, May 20th.
+After all, It’s a Myth! campaign, which is launched this week, on the occasion of the European Day of the Sea, which is celebrated this Thursday, May 20th.

-Portugal is the third largest seafood consumer in the world and the first in the EU, with a consumption of around 60 kgs per capita.
-However, at European level, only 10% of seafood consumption comes from EU aquaculture.
+Portugal is the third-largest seafood consumer in the world and the first in the EU, with a consumption of around 60 kgs per capita.
+However, at the European level, only 10% of seafood consumption comes from EU aquaculture.
 “National aquaculture has excellent quality, freshness and safety, and many of us have lived for years with myths that perpetuate ideas completely contrary to reality.
 Portuguese aquaculture products are very healthy and nutritious, produced in a sustainable way, using environmentally friendly processes and promote animal welfare”, reveals CoLAB B2E Technical-Scientific Coordinator, Elisabete Matos.

 The Great Myths of Portuguese Aquaculture

-There are at least four major groups of myths surrounding aquaculture products, about: quality and nutrition; production, food, and environmental impact; antibiotics and other hazardous compounds; and, finally, origin, reveals CoLAB B2E, one of the 35 national collaborative laboratories created by the Ministry of Science, Technology and Higher Education, and monitored by the National Agency for Innovation.
+There are at least four major groups of myths surrounding aquaculture products, about: quality and nutrition; production, feed, and environmental impact; antibiotics and other hazardous compounds; and, finally, origin, reveals CoLAB B2E, one of the 35 national collaborative laboratories created by the Ministry of Science, Technology and Higher Education, and monitored by the National Agency for Innovation.

 “It is important to note that aquaculture is not equivalent worldwide.
 A fish produced in Portugal – and in Europe – lives according to a set of well-established laws, rules and regulations developed to guarantee environmental protection, water quality, food safety and the protection of public health, being, therefore, perfectly safe”, adds Elisabete Matos.